RidiculousPower/identifies_as/README.md

 # Summary #

+Identities are interfaces.
+Sometimes it makes more sense to test an identity than a method- but then you don't want to limit flexibility.

+So why not let objects that claim to implement your interface identify as your object?

-Permits objects to identify as if they are other types of objects.
-Effects :is_a? and :===.
+IdentifiesAs permits objects to identify as if they are other types of objects.

 # Description #